djcult/Abbreviatr/README.md

 Abbreviatr
 ==========

-'GeneratePasswords' - Generate passwords by abbreviating the sentences in a plai n text file.
+'GeneratePasswords' - Generate passwords by abbreviating the sentences in a plain text file.

 Expected usage: Abbreviatr.exe GeneratePasswords <options>